-Haida Gwaii Recreation will not be handling ANY cash, chq or email transfers, ONLINE PAYMENTS ONLY.
+Haida Gwaii Recreation will not be handling ANY cash, cheque or email transfers: ONLINE PAYMENTS ONLY.

 For cash, chq or e-transfers please send a private message https://www.facebook.com/groups/316606518375945/

-Please join the Haida Gwaii Youth Soccer League Facebook Group for updates, schedules, etc. Click on today!
+Please join the Haida Gwaii Youth Soccer League Facebook Group for updates, schedules, etc. Like today!

 When families need a little financial boost to get kids involved in a sport, dance team or other active program, they need to fill out an application.
 This needs to be done before the fees are due, as the money goes right to the organization.
 If you have applied to Canadian Tire Jumpstart, please contact HGR at 250-626-5652 or email firstname.lastname@example.org to proceed with a manual registration as you will not be able to complete one online without payment.

 Volunteer support is essential to the leagues’s success.
 Please don’t forget to register if you are willing to contribute.
 Registration will be located at the bottom of the online registration forms.